Rwandan women in masonry

 Employment bias in the Rwandan construction sector

-In 2021, 11 percent of Rwanda’s employed population worked in construction, making it the country’s second largest job provider after agriculture.
+In 2021, 11 per cent of Rwanda’s employed population worked in construction, making it the country’s second largest job provider after agriculture.
 The sector, however, is highly male dominated.
-According to National Labour Force Survey only 13 percent of construction workers and managers are female.
+According to National Labour Force Survey only 13 per cent of construction workers and managers are female.
 Women face structural prejudice, old-fashioned gender roles and limited opportunities in the industry, leading to high levels of under- and unemployment.
 Without strong female role models and targeted upskilling in construction, women’s participation in the sector will remain low.

 In addition, youth and people with a low level of education struggle to earn a living in the construction sector.
 Their chances of finding employment, moving into better paid positions, or running their own successful business in the industry are low.
 They often lack the necessary literacy, numeracy or technical skills and have limited experience in construction and business management.
 Especially in rural areas, employment opportunities are limited.
 Yet, given the high demand for affordable and safe housing in rural communities, there is great market potential for resourceful construction entrepreneurs.